James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 +++
 authors = ["James Oswald"]
-title = "Worldbuilding Formal and Aesthetic Magic Systems" date = "2023-12-29" description = "In this work, we present a logicist framework for constructing and worldbuilding magic systems in which spells are intellectually meaningful, rigorously defined, and aesthetic." math = true tags = ["Worldbuilding", "Opinion", "Logic"] series = [] draft=true
+title = "Worldbuilding Formal and Aesthetic Magic Systems: A Logicist Mage’s Manifesto" date = "2024-01-04" description = "In this work, we present a logicist framework for constructing and worldbuilding magic systems in which spells are intellectually meaningful, rigorously defined, and aesthetic." math = true tags = ["Worldbuilding", "Opinion", "Logic", "Automated Planning", "Existential Graphs"] series = [] draft=false
 +++

 # A Logicist Mage's Manifesto

 Dungeons and Dragons and the consequences of its magic system has been a disaster for the human race.
 The notions of (1) tiered magic, and (2) distinct well-thought-out spells that can be learned via training, leveling, or purchase with skill points, has permeated the fantasy world magic systems of innumerable video games, books, and other media.
 The ideas put forward by these systems can be summed up in one word: dumb.
 These systems dumb magic down from the very aesthetic many of these same worlds ascribe to it: an intellectual pursuit.
 In the majority of magical settings, mages are portrayed as scholars, academics, researchers, and intellectuals; yet rarely do the magical systems in these worlds mirror the intellectual dignity or rigor one would expect of them given their scholarly aesthetics.
-In this work, we present a logicist framework for constructing and worldbuilding magic systems in which spells are  meaningful (rigorously defined), and aesthetic.
+In this work, we outline a logicist framework for constructing and worldbuilding magic systems in which spells are  meaningful (rigorously defined), and aesthetic.

 ## The World as a Set of Facts
 > The world is the totality of facts, not of things.
 For the totality of facts determines both what is the case, and